Can Zuckerberg's media blitz take the pressure off Facebook?

 Cambridge Analytica headquarters in central London was briefly evacuated Thursday as a precaution after a suspicious package was received.
 Nothing dangerous was found and normal business resumed, police said.

-Danica Kirka and Gregory Katz reported from London.
-AP Technology Writer Mae Anderson in New York contributed to this story.
+AP reporters Danica Kirka and Gregory Katz in London and Michael Liedtke in San Francisco contributed to this story.

 Copyright 2018 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.